planetarium/libplanet/CONTRIBUTING.md

 Prerequisites
 -------------

-You need [.NET Core] SDK 2.2+ which provides the latest C# compiler and .NET VM.
+You need [.NET Core] SDK 3.1+ which provides the latest C# compiler and .NET VM.
 Read and follow the instruction to install .NET Core SDK on the [.NET Core downloads page][1].
 FYI if you use macOS and [Homebrew] you can install it by `brew cask install dotnet-sdk` command.

-Make sure that your .NET Core SDK is 2.2 or higher.
+Make sure that your .NET Core SDK is 3.1 or higher.
 You could show the version you are using by `dotnet --info` command.

-If it's Windows please check if the environment variable named `MSBuildSDKsPath` refers to the proper version of .NET Core SDK.
-If you use Visual Studio 2017 (not 2019) you can only use .NET Core 2.2.105 at the highest.  .NET Core SDK higher than the version 2.2.105 is not recognized by Visual Studio 2017.

 Although it is not necessary, you should install a proper IDE for .NET (or an [OmniSharp] extension for your favorite editor — except it takes